RETHINKING MARXISM 2013: SURPLUS, SOLIDARITY, SUFFICIENCY

 Call For Papers

-RETHINKING MARXISM: a journal of economics, culture & society is pleased to announce its 8th international conference, to be held at the University of Massachusetts in Amherst on 19-22 September 2013.
+RETHINKING MARXISM: a journal of economics, culture & society is pleased to announce its 8th international conference, to be held at the University of Massachusetts in Amherst on the evening of the 19th through the 22nd of September 2013.

 RETHINKING MARXISM's seven previous international conferences have each attracted more than 1000 students, scholars, and activists.
 They have included keynote addresses and plenary sessions, formal papers, roundtables, workshops, art exhibitions, screenings, performances, and activist discussions.